La Païva: Architecture patron and hostess

-The Henckel von Donnersmarcks also commissioned, in the 1870s, a country house known as Schloss Neudeck; the architect was Hector Lefeul, who worked on Hôtel de Paiva in Paris.
+The Henckel von Donnersmarcks also commissioned, in the 1870s, a country house known as Schloss Neudeck; the architect was Hector Lefeul, who had worked on Hôtel de Païva in Paris.
 Located on the couple's estates in Upper Silesia, Schloss Neudeck was demolished in 1961.

 Later years

 By the middle of the 19th century, age had eroded La Païva's physical charms, with Count Viel-Castel noting in 1857 that "she is at least forty years old, she is painted and powdered like an old tightrope walker, [and] she has slept with everyone."

 A decade later, the Goncourt brothers, diarists of the Second Empire, provided the fullest eyewitness portrait of La Païva, then close to age 50.
 "White skin, good arms, beautiful shoulders, bare behind down to the hips, the reddish hair under her arms showing each time that she adjusted her shoulder straps; a pear-shaped nose with heavy wings and the tip thick and flattened, like a Kalmuk's nose; the mouth a straight line cutting across a face all white with rice powder.
 Wrinkles which, under the light, look black in the white face; and down from each side of the mouth a crease in the shape of a horseshoe meeting beneath the chin and cutting across it in a great fold bespeaking age.
 On the surface, the face is that of a courtezan [sic] who will not be too old for her profession when she is a hundred years old; but underneath, another face is visible from time to time, the terrible face of a painted corpse".

-In the wake of France's defeat in the Franco-Prussian War (1871), La Païva's marriage to a wealthy Prussian Count coupled with her ability to circulate among the wealthy elite fueled suspicions that she was a German spy.
+In the wake of France's defeat in the Franco-Prussian War in 1871, La Païva's marriage to a wealthy Prussian count coupled with her ability to circulate among the wealthy elite fuelled rumours that she was a German spy.
 These accusations, coupled with the hostile atmosphere in France after the war, ultimately forced her and her husband to leave the country for Silesia (present-day Poland) in 1877, where she lived for the remainder of her life.

 Death

 Esther Lachmann, Countess Henckel von Donnersmarck, died on 21 January 1884, aged 64, at Schloss Neudeck.

-According to legend, La Paiva's husband preserved her body in embalming fluid but did not inter it, preferring to store it in an attic at Schloss Neudeck.
+According to legend, La Païva's husband preserved her body in embalming fluid but did not inter it, preferring to store it in an attic at Schloss Neudeck.
 It reportedly was discovered by his second wife Katharina Slepzow (1862-1929), whom he married in 1887, after she divorced Nikolay Muraviev.

 Personality

-Lachmann had a personality so hard-bitten that she was described as the "one great courtesan who appears to have had no redeeming feature".
+Lachmann reputedly had a personality so hard-bitten that she was described as the "one great courtesan who appears to have had no redeeming feature".
 Count Horace de Viel-Castel, a society chronicler, called her "the queen of kept women, the sovereign of her race".